There are many ways to make donations to New Life Presbyterian. Please read below for the various options.

 Please note that credit cards can be used as a convenient and effective way of managing payment of commitments and expenses and of transferring funds.
 For that reason we include the option of giving via credit cards.
 However, we want to offer a gentle reminder.
 It is not consistent with principles of good stewardship to give money you do not have and thereby increase your debt load.

-You may make individual online gifts via PayPal below.
-Simply click the "Donate" button below to be directed to PayPal's website.
+You may make individual or recurring online gifts via the PCA Foundation or PayPal.
+Simply click one of the "Donate" buttons below to be directed either to PCA Foundation NLPC donor form or to the PayPal website.

 At Sunday Service